TirthakShahDev/OCN_Demo/README.md

 # OCN Demo

-Contains mock eMobility Service Provider (eMSP) and Charge Point Operator (CPO) servers for use in developing connections to an OCN Client.
+Contains mock eMobility Service Provider (eMSP) and Charge Point Operator (CPO) servers for use in developing connections to an OCN Node.

-The servers are designed to be used with the [OCN Client tutorial](https://bitbucket.org/shareandcharge/ocn-client/src/develop/examples/).
+The servers are designed to be used with the [OCN Node tutorial](https://bitbucket.org/shareandcharge/ocn-node/src/develop/examples/).

 To start the servers: